Deng Xiaoping Theory

 Deng Xiaoping Theory (邓小平理论 (Dèng Xiǎopíng Lǐlùn)), also known as Dengism, is the series of political and economic ideologies first developed by Chinese leader Deng Xiaoping.
 The theory does not reject Marxism–Leninism or Maoism, but instead claims to be an adaptation of them to the existing socioeconomic conditions of China.

 The theory also played an important role in China's modern economy, as Deng stressed opening China to the outside world, the implementation of one country, two systems, and through the phrase "seek truth from facts", an advocation of political and economic pragmatism.

+History

+The fifth plenary session of the 13th Central Committee of the Chinese Communist Party in November 1989 approved Deng Xiaoping's resignation as the chairman of the Central Military Commission and praised his contributions to the theory of socialism with Chinese characteristics.
+Following Deng Xiaoping's southern tour, in March 1992, CCP General Secretary Jiang Zemin chaired a meeting of the CCP Politburo, requiring the entire Party to earnestly study "Deng Xiaoping's series of important expositions on building socialism with Chinese characteristics," which was the prelude to the formation of new formulations.